 Introduction

 Wheat (Triticum aestivum L.) is an important agricultural crop growing throughout the world.
 It has been occupying largest area in the world among the cereals, contributing nearly 30% of the global cereal pool, in which India ranks second in the world, accounting for ~14% of global wheat production (Kumar et al., 2015).
 The average wheat productivity of India is 2.83 t ha-1.
 Over the past few decades, fertilizer consumption in India has increased appreciably (Kumar et al., 2024).
-In spite of that it is important to occurred the fertility statue found at a net negative nutrient balance of a staggering 8-10 million tons per year (Meena et al., 2024), which need to ensure the production around 15 million tons by 2025.
-Application of fertilizer nutrients by the farmer without knowing the soil fertility status and nutrient requirements of crop affects soil quality and production crops adversely (Ray et al., 2000; Kumar ., 2016).
+In spite of that it is important to occurred the fertility statue found at a net negative nutrient balance of a staggering 8-10 million tons per year (reframe the sentence with more clarity) (Meena et al., 2024), which need to ensure the production around 15 million tons by 2025.
+Application of fertilizer nutrients by the farmer without knowing the soil fertility status and nutrient requirements of crop affects soil quality and production crops adversely (Ray et al., 2000; Kumar, 2016).
 In India, during the past three decades, intensive agriculture involving exhaustive high-yielding varieties of rice and wheat uptake with heavy nutrients from the soil, where it requires more and more use of chemical inputs to feed the growing population (Singh et al., 2021).
-The decline in soil fertility and grow productivity found imbalance in nutrient content, which is recognized as one of the most important factors that limits the crop yield (Singh et al., 2024; Singh et al., 2025).
+The decline in soil fertility and growth productivity found imbalance in nutrient content, which is recognized as one of the most important factors that limits the crop yield (Singh et al., 2024; Singh et al., 2025).
 The continuous adopting intensive cropping and imbalanced fertilizer use are major causes of nutrient deficiency particularly N, P, K, and S (Singh et al., 2024a; Sinha et al., 2024).
 The fertilizer application at an appropriate time, and in a balanced proportion, followed appropriate technique has a positive impact on crop yield (Kumar et al., 2025).
 The targeted yield model’ is one of the practical approaches for efficient use of fertilizers was first given by Troug (1960), which was further modified by Ramamoorthy et al. (1967) as the ‘inductive-cum-targeted yield model.
 Soil test-based fertilizer recommendations for wheat crops can save the input cost, save the environment, and at the same time enhance the productivity of these crops (Kumar et al., 2024).
 Keeping these facts in perspective, the present investigation was taken up to study the soil test-based fertilizer recommendation in the wheat (Triticum aestivum L.) crop of North Bihar.
 The objective of nutrient management strategies was to achieve the required crop yield in an efficient, economical, and sustainable manner.
 Soil fertility and other agronomic practices are crucial in determining the economic return and quality of wheat.

 Materials and Methods